-The basic principle behind installation of the detector is that all wiring and pipework is installed using a docking station.
-This is a convenient feature which means that the detector can be dismounted or replaced without disturbing any wiring or installed pipework.
+The basic principle behind the easy installation of the detector is that all wiring and pipework is installed using a docking station.
+This is a convenient feature that allows the detector to be dismounted or replaced without disturbing any wiring or installed pipework.

-The docking station inlet (sampling) ports and exhaust port is used to interface with the pipe network.
-The inlet ports are used for aspirating the pipework network.
-The exhaust port allows the detector exhaust air to be routed back to the sampling area, when differing atmospheric pressures require this.
-Refer to Figure 4 below.
+The docking station inlet (sampling) port and exhaust port is used to interface with the pipe network.
+The inlet port is used for aspirating the pipework network.
+The exhaust port allows the detector exhaust air to be routed back to the sampling area, when differing atmospheric pressures require this (see Figure 4).